Gearank – Music Gear Information for Live Performance or Studio

 Speaker Size

 Speakers come in all shapes and sizes, with the most common (and tonally balanced) being 12” speakers.
 The bigger the speaker the warmer and more bass-focused its tone is going to be, while smaller speakers generally have a thinner and brighter tone.
 Given the price limitation of $100, the best budget guitar amps usually have small speakers.
 But since these electric guitar amps are intended for practice, the lack of bass response may not be as noticeable.
+This also means that trebly amps like those from Vox amps work really well.

 Tone Shaping Controls (EQ)